pimbrouwers/weld.js/README.md

 ## Getting Started

 Weld is roughly 175LOC so you can easily [copy + paste](https://github.com/eastcitysoftware/weld/blob/master/weld.js) it in your project.
-But it's also available via npm and CDN.
+But it's also available via npm and CDN. **Designed** for [no build](https://world.hey.com/dhh/you-can-t-get-faster-than-no-build-7a44131c) client-side development, but also supports ES6 modules and bundlers.

 ### CDN